canonical/craft-application/docs/reference/environment-variables.rst

 ``CRAFT_BUILD_ENVIRONMENT``
 ===========================

-Allows an environment to tell a craft application to run directly on the host rather than in managed mode if the value is ``host``.
-This is roughly equivalent to using ``--destructive-mode``, but is designed for configurations where the application is already being run in an appropriate container or VM, such as `Snapcraft rocks <https://github.com/canonical/snapcraft-rocks/>`_ or
+If the value is ``host``, allows an environment to tell a craft application to run directly on the host rather than in managed mode.
+This method is roughly equivalent to using ``--destructive-mode``, but is designed for configurations where the application is already being run in an appropriate container or VM, such as `Snapcraft rocks <https://github.com/canonical/snapcraft-rocks/>`_ or